-data of the Republic of Turkey, Ministry of Health, Public Health Management System, and Case Tracking Module.
+05-14), Ministry of Health, Directorate General of Health Services, and Directorate General of Public Health of Turkey.
+PCR test results of the patients were recorded over the Republic of Turkey, Ministry of Health, Public Health Management System, and Case Tracking Module.